-All controllers of the reporting entity will generally be registrable, unless the controller’s significant interest in or significant control over the reporting entity is through certain entities such as a Singapore-incorporated company required to maintain a register of controllers or other entities exempted from this regime (see new section 386AC).
+All controllers of the reporting entity will generally be eligible for registration, unless the controller’s significant interest in or significant control over the reporting entity is through certain entities (such as a Singapore-incorporated company) required to maintain a register of controllers or other entities exempted from this regime (see new section 386AC).
 In this respect, foreign companies without a branch registered in Singapore do not come under the regime and tracing should continue up the chain.

 Inspection of register – Not available for general public inspection

 Under the new section 386AF(11), the register of controllers must not be disclosed or made available for inspection, except upon request by Accounting and Corporate Regulatory Authority (ACRA) or other public agencies.

 The new section 386AA of the CA exempts certain entities from the requirement to maintain the register of controllers.